 - Day 8: Explore Bhaktapur- Drive to Kirtipur (50 minutes approx.)

-After breakfast, we explore the remarkable ancient city of Nepal.
+After breakfast, explore the remarkable ancient city of Nepal.
 This important area, also known as an ‘open museum’, is home to some best conserved historical monuments in Nepal comprising palaces, courtyards, temples, pagodas, and monuments.

 You can explore intricately detailed wood carvings and the stonework of the many sculptures that blow your mind.
 Juju Dhau or King Curd is a must-try here.